This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 “have washed their robes and

-Since the white robes symbolize “the righteous acts of the saints” (Rev 19:8), the white robes are not literal.
-They serve as a sign of acceptance by God.
-They symbolize the assurance that the people wearing these robes will be resurrected to eternal life.
+Since the white robes symbolize “the righteous acts of the saints” (Rev 19:8), the white robes are not literal but symbolize acceptance by God; the assurance of eternal life.
 For example:

-“The one who overcomes will be clothed … in white garments; and I will not erase his name from the book of life” (Rev 3:5).
+“The one who overcomes will be clothed … in white garments; and I will not erase his name from the book of life” (Rev 3:5; cf. 20:4-6)

 In Matthew 22:11-14, Jesus told a parable of a wedding where there was a man “who was not dressed in wedding clothes.”
 The king gave instructions that the man be thrown “into the outer darkness.”

-[The implication is that the white robes both are “the righteous acts of the saints” and a sign of acceptance by God.
+The implication is that the white robes symbolize both “the righteous acts of the saints” and acceptance by God.
 In other words, man is saved by his deeds, which is contrary to the standard Protestant teaching that nobody will be saved by the works of the law.
-For a further discussion, see – The doers of the Law will be justified but NOT by the Works of the Law.]
+For a further discussion, see – The doers of the Law will be justified but NOT by the Works of the Law.

 The purpose of this section is to provide more specific evidence that the souls are not conscious human beings.
 It consists of three parts: